mazhuowen/LeetCode/排序/#524 Longest Word in Dictionary through Deleting.md

-Note:
+**Note**:

-All the strings in the input will only contain lower-case letters.
+* All the strings in the input will only contain lower-case letters.
-The size of the dictionary won't exceed 1,000.
+* The size of the dictionary won't exceed $1000$.
-The length of all the strings in the input won't exceed 1,000.
+* The length of all the strings in the input won't exceed $1000$.